allan-simon/docker-php7-fpm-postgresql/README.md

-Docker based on official php:7-fpm
+Docker based on official php:7-fpm (updated when there's a new major php version)

 PHP7 with
    * opcache